CoachAsim/engineering-practicum-term-02-final-project-guide/import_csv_to_psql_table-guide.md

 ## Step 1: Access PostgreSQL

-Open your terminal or command prompt and connect to PostgreSQL's default database:
+Open your terminal or command prompt and connect to your PostgreSQL database:

 ```
-psql -U postgres
+psql
 ```

-If prompted, enter your PostgreSQL password.
-The `-U postgres` part specifies that you're connecting as the "postgres" user, which is typically the default admin user.

 ## Step 2: Create a New Database